sudonym-btc/hostr/.doc/app/escrow/escrow.md

-## Escrow
+# Escrow

-We deposit using our EVM balance.
+We deposit using our EVM balance, usually after a swap in.

 ```mermaid
 flowchart TD